 Gailey Road and Sir Fred Schonell Drive intersection upgrade, St Lucia

-Brisbane City Council has identified the Gailey Road and Sir Fred Schonell Drive intersection as a location requiring an upgrade to improve safety, congestion and traffic efficiency.
+Council is upgrading the Gailey Road and Sir Fred Schonell Drive intersection at St Lucia to improve safety and traffic efficiency.

 |Address||Gailey Road and Sir Fred Schonell Drive, St Lucia|